Variety Tests

 Variety evaluation is also critical to plant breeders, both from universities and industry.
 Prior to releasing a new variety, these breeders typically evaluate their lines in independent variety trials.
 This ensures that they have unbiased data from multiple years and locations to support the release of their new variety.

-The mission of the Auburn University Variety Testing Program is to provide research-based, unbiased results on the performance of various crop hybrids, cultivars, and varieties to the agricultural community in Alabama.
+The mission of the Auburn University Official Variety Testing Program (OVT) is to provide research-based, unbiased results on the performance of various crop hybrids, cultivars, and varieties to the agricultural community in Alabama.
 We are intent on conducting these trials in a manner that will result in maximum biological yield through methods common to the top-producing farms in Alabama.

 We are committed to providing this information in a timely manner for its use during the decision-making process.
 The success of the program rests on our ability to help Alabama producers provide a safe, dependable source of food and fiber for all families as well as an economic sustainability for theirs.